 - Your dog will love you more.
 If your dog is already dancing around your feet in the kitchen, imagine the excitement when you deliver his meal right from the stove.
 Your pup will go wild over the new menu, and you’ll get plenty of puppy love as a reward.

 - You can adapt to the changing needs of your dogs.
 You don’t have to suffer through a large bag of dog food if your dog doesn’t like the new flavor.
 Cooking your own dog food makes for a flexible meal plan.
-Plus, if your dog develops health issues, you can change your dog’s diet quickly to care for her needs.
+Plus, if your dog develops health issues, you can change your dog’s diet quickly to care for their needs.
+You may want to consider CBD for dogs.
+Sometimes this has a more soothing effect.
 (As always, run any changes or concerns by your dog’s veterinarian, first).

 There are lots of great dog food recipes out there and many can be adapted to cater to your dog’s preferences.
 Here’s one to try!